matrix-org/matrix-js-sdk/CONTRIBUTING.md

 Notes: Fix a bug (https://github.com/matrix-org/notaproject/issues/123) where the 'Herd' button would not herd more than 8 Llamas if the moon was in the waxing gibbous phase
 ```

-For some PRs, it's not useful to have an entry in the user-facing changelog:
+For some PRs, it's not useful to have an entry in the user-facing changelog (this is
+the default for PRs tagged with `pr-internal`):

 *Remove outdated comment from `Ungulates.ts`*
 ```